Hate, Hurt and Healing

 But the truth is, deep down inside, I knew it was not the right thing to do.
 And for all the justifying I did, I still felt the guilt and the pain and hurt did not go away.

 More significantly though, is that I was angry at myself.
-That I had allowed my father to have that much of an impact on me that I would resort to that type of behavior.
+That I had allowed my father to have so much of an impact on me that I would resort to that type of behavior.

 Finding the space in me to forgive myself for what I had done was the start of my healing.
 And my commitment to finding other ways of expressing what I was feeling was what brought about the change.